How to Be an Author: Lessons in Professionalism for a Writing Career

 During those hours, write.

 Why the strict boundaries?
 Because everything has a tendency to be “more important” than writing for a lot of writers.
 Writers want to write, but we are also huge procrastinators.
-Dishes, a random phone call, exercise . . . really anything can come between you and your writing.
+Dishes, a random phone call, exercise . . . really anything can come between you and your writing sessions.

 Tell your family and friends you’re a writer.
-After you set your writing schedule for the week, make sure you let everyone in your household know the hours you’ll be writing.
+After you set your writing schedule or game plan for the week, make sure you let everyone in your household know the hours you’ll be writing.
 And most importantly, stick to it!

 Pro tip: At the start of the week, set your schedule.